hhatto/meow/README.rst

 About
 =====

-Meow is an editor-agnostic markdown and reStructuredText live previewer.
+Meow is an editor-agnostic Markdown, reStructuredText and Textile live previewer.
 Once you save your file, the rendered HTML will automatically get reloaded in your favourite browser.